Morning Consult: Federated Learning Is The New Thing in AI/ML for Detecting Financial Crimes and Managing Risk

-This article by Nikhil Deshpande and Gary M. Shiffman originally appeared in Morning Consult.
+This article originally appeared in Morning Consult.

 In September, FinCEN began seeking solicitation on crafting a brand new regulation defining the effectiveness and efficiency of anti-money laundering programs.
 In January, Congress overwhelmingly voted to pass into law the Anti-Money Laundering Act of 2020.
 And on March 31, 2021, the financial institutions’ regulators issued a ‘‘Request for Information and Comment on Financial Institutions’ Use of Artificial Intelligence, including Machine Learning.”
 The financial industry is practically screaming, “We know AI changes everything!
 You have our attention.”